hazelcast/hazelcast-reference-manual/src/SSL.md

 * `trustStorePassword`: Password to unlock the truststore file.
 * `keyManagerAlgorithm`: Name of the algorithm based on which the authentication keys are provided.
 * `trustManagerAlgorithm`: Name of the algorithm based on which the trust managers are provided.
-* `protocol`: Name of the algorithm which is used in your SSL.
+* `protocol`: Name of the algorithm which is used in your TLS/SSL.
 Its default value is `TLS`.
 Available values are:
   * SSL
   * SSLv2
   * SSLv3